James-Leslie/president-speech-classifier/text-mining/README.md

 * ### `word_cloud.ipynb`

-This Jupyter generates a word cloud of the twenty most common words spoken by each president in all of their speeches.
+This Jupyter notebook generates a word cloud of the twenty most common words spoken by each president in all of their speeches.

-The notebook uses the cleaned sentences in the model-input.csv file, which is contained in the Data folder.
+The notebook uses the cleaned sentences in the model-input.csv file, which is contained in the data folder.
 The notebook is run from top to bottom.

-* ### `sentiment.Rmd`
+* ### `Sentiment.Rmd`

-This markdown displays the sentiment analysis that was performed on the text contained in the presidential speeches.
-The analysis was performed in the markdown file titled sentiment.
+This markdown displays various sentiment analysis techniques that were performed on the SONA presidential speeches.
+The data is loaded via URL to the GitHub repository.

+The markdown firsts looks at individual word sentiment using popular lexicons as well a overall sentiment of the entire text.
+The analysis covers sentiment over time using a combination of lexicons, before moving onto n-grams.
+Finally the markdown looks at how to deal with negators/amplifiers in text as well as calculating polarity scores.

-The R markdown file should be run from top-to-bottom.
+The R markdown file should be run top-to-bottom.